top of page

 The field table, notes, tools and equipment behind every record.

-Because this was open to the public, the atmosphere was a big part of the story.
+Since this event was open to the public, the atmosphere played a big part in the story.
 People watched, listened, asked questions, and documented what they were seeing.
-That matters, conservation messages travel further when people feel included in the work.
+That matters.
+Conservation messages travel further when people feel included in the work.

 Person photographing a small bird on a smartphone during a public demonstration.